Documentation

 This is the supporting lemma needed by the singular branch of the gramDetVecEntry_eq_principalSubmatrix_bareiss placeholder: both sides vanish in this case, and this lemma supplies the right-hand side.
 The proof composes the new lemma HexMatrixMathlib.noPivotLoop_invariant_of_singularStep_eq_none (to identify det(principalSubmatrix _ (s+1)) = 0 at the moment of singularity) with the unconditional gramDet_eq_prod_normSq_uncond and the multiplicative succession gramSchmidtNormProduct_succ to propagate zero from s + 1 to r + 1.

-Capstone for the Gram determinant vector: the no-pivot Bareiss pass over the full Gram matrix records, at slot r + 1, the same leading-prefix determinant as the public row-pivoted Bareiss surface on that prefix.
+The no-pivot Bareiss pass over the full Gram matrix records, at slot r + 1, the same leading-prefix determinant as the public row-pivoted Bareiss surface on that prefix.

 This theorem lives in HexGramSchmidtMathlib because the proof path for the singular branch identifies the executable determinant with Mathlib's Leibniz determinant.
 Mathlib-free callers should use the executable gramDet API instead of depending on this Bareiss-facing statement.